gustavovaldes/productx/README.md

 ## Model

-Category and Product: OneToOne relation.
+Category and Product: ManyToOne relation from Product to Category

 **Category**: name, description, code (key)